oleoneto/django-clite/README.md

 ```

 ### Extending the CLI
-If you would like to extend the functionality of this CLI, you can include your own `plugins/commands` by
+If you would like to extend the functionality of this CLI, you can include your own `plugins` or `commands` by
 setting an environment variable: `DJANGO_CLITE_PLUGINS`.
 Simply set this variable to the path where your plugins are.

 ## To Do